 Crunchy and delicious.
-Fried sage leaves are a very common Italian appetizer or Aperitivo snack which is extremely easy to make.
+Fried sage leaves, or Salvia Fritta, is a very common Italian appetizer or Aperitivo snack which is extremely easy to make.
 A fluffy batter made with sparkling water or beer makes the sage leaves super crunchy and they pair perfectly with a bubbly drink or a cold beer on a summer afternoon.

 In Italian, we say "una tira l'altra" which means "one leads to another".
 The sense is that once you taste one, you literally cannot stop yourself from eating another one, and another one, ...

-The origin of this snack is from the Northern region of Italy, Friuli Venezia Giulia, where it's called Salviade.
-Another variation of the fried sage is to add a little anchovy between two sage leaves before dipping them in the batter.
+The origin of this delicious snack is from the Northern region of Italy, Friuli Venezia Giulia, where it's called Salviade.
+Another variation of the fried sage is to add anchovy fillets between two sage leaves before dipping them in the batter.
 And there is also a sweet version (without anchovies of course), dusted with sugar.

 How to make fried sage leaves

-In a pan, bring 1 inch (2.5 cm) of sunflower oil (or your favorite frying oil) to temperature, then dip the sage leaves in the batter to coat them completely, and then transfer them gently to the hot oil.
+Dip the sage leaves in the beer batter to coat them completely, and then transfer them gently to the hot oil.
 Do not crowd the pan or they will stick to each other.

-Fry a couple of minutes on each side, until golden brown, then remove them with a skimmer and place on a plate covered with kitchen paper to absorb the excess oil.
-Serve while they're still warm.
+Fry a couple of minutes on each side, until golden brown, then remove the crispy sage leaves with a skimmer and place on a plate covered with paper towels to absorb the excess oil.
+Serve while they're still warm with a sprinkle of salt.

 Fried sage leaves are usually a pre-dinner snack in Italy.
 Mostly served as Aperitivo, with a Prosecco wine, a cocktail, or a cold beer.

-The best way to serve them is on a large platter lined with paper, where guests can pick their treat while drinking and conversing.
+The best way to serve them is on a large platter lined with paper, where guests can pick their treats while drinking and conversing.
+But they can also be served as a perfect appetizer on a charcuterie board together with olives, cheese, and prosciutto.

 If you're having a fancy dinner instead, you can serve them in small individual paper cones or in a nice basket, together with other savory snacks.